My process in dealing with life’s confrontations is to write.

-I love the Griffith clan (and our add-ons) with an abundance that never ends.
+The Griffith clan (and our add-ons) comes with an abundance that never ends.
 These people nurtured me throughout my life.
-My cousins tortured me as a child (the only redhead—how could they not?).
-We fought.
-We played.
-We laughed.
-We hugged.
+My cousins teased me as a child (the only redhead—how could they not?).
+We fought and played, laughed and hugged.

 Oh my God the hugs.

-I love my family.
-I love the way they descended upon our parents’ home and were in and out constantly the ten days my mother was dying.
+I love my family–the way they descended upon our parents’ home, in and out constantly the ten days my mother was dying.

 Having survived too many other deaths, I still do not know if anyone in my family has been able to fathom what happened.
 In the months following her death, we fought to understand what happened.
 We were our pragmatic selves, talking, spending many sleepless nights thinking it through.

 Processing grief should be taught in schools, taught at home, learned from the earliest age.

 We lose people.
 We lose them to accidents, to war, to terrible diseases that shrink them from the inside out.
 Sometimes we lose them to suicide.

 Loss will always be in us and if our hearts are open to love, death will devastate us each time it connects to our life.
 Knowing that does not make our sorrow any easier.
 It does help us understand that we can shut down the abundant tenderness inside our hearts and hide from family and friends.
 Or we can break open the hard shells surrounding our emotions and tell the world, I hurt.

 I hurt for the world when someone who filled our lives with utter joy has chosen to leave us.
 I have no writer’s imagination to fill in the blank left by her absence, to fill the empty hole with anything better than her.